-Currently Shipping : USB 3.0 Gear For PC and Mac
+SuperSpeed USB 3.0 Gadgets For Mac

 Better.
 Faster.
-The new USB 3.0 specification has the same sized Type A cable connector as USB 1.1 and 2.0.
-At first glance the 'A' cable looks identical, but inside there are 5 additional pins that USB3 cables can detect to handle the higher signaling rates.
+The new USB 3.x device specification has the same sized Type A cable connector as a USB 1.1 and 2.0 on your Macintosh computer.
+At first glance the 'A' cable looks identical, but inside there are additional pins that USB3 cables can detect to handle the higher 5Gbps signaling rates.

 How Fast Is 3.0 Universal Serial Bus Technology?

 USB 2.0 - at potentially 480MB per second, was literally FOURTY TIMES FASTER - a huge leap forward.
 USB 2.0 was significant for far faster hard drive backups, flash-drive data transfers, high-resolution standalone scanners and All-In-Ones.
-USB 2.0 was also important for enabling high-resolution web cameras, video capture devices and TV tuners which demand more bandwidth.
+USB 2.0 was also important for enabling high-resolution web cameras, real-time audio capture, video capture devices and TV tuners which demand more bandwidth.

-Which Computer Accessories Need 4.8Gbps Bandwidth?
+Which Mac Computer Accessories Need 5Gbps Bandwidth?